China lobby in the United States

 After 1945, the term "China lobby" was used most often to refer to groups favoring the Republic of China (ROC) on Taiwan in opposition to Mao Zedong's communist government in Beijing.
 They opposed the 1972 Nixon visit to mainland China, and the American recognition of the People's Republic of China (PRC) in 1979.
 The small Chinese American community largely shared a similar pro-ROC perspective.
-Since that time, the support for Mainland China has greatly strengthened.
+Since that time, the support for mainland China has greatly strengthened.

 History

 Cold War period

 The Committee of One Million Against the Admission of Red China to the United Nations, later changed its name to The Committee of One Million Against the Admission of Communist China to the United Nations.
 The committee was established by Marvin Liebman, a political activist.
 Congressman Walter Judd (1898–1994) was an important spokesman for the Lobby.
 The China Lobby was funded by the Kuomintang through T. V. Soong, one of the wealthiest people in the world, brother-in-law of Chiang Kai-shek, the leader of the Republic of China (Taiwan).

 It was the dominant lobby on China issues until the 1970s.
 During the 1970s, the China Lobby campaigned furiously to prevent American recognition of the People's Republic of China (PRC), but its efforts proved to be unsuccessful.
-Richard Nixon opened the door to mainland China in 1972 and the PRC was recognized by the United States in 1979.
+President Richard Nixon opened the door to mainland China in 1972 and the PRC was recognized by the United States in 1979.

-Deng Xiaoping period
+Deng Xiaoping Period

-In 1979, the Taiwan Relations Act was signed by President Carter, which committed the United States to provide military and other support for Taiwan and provided guidelines for future trade and other relations.
+In 1979, the Taiwan Relations Act was signed by President Jimmy Carter, which committed the United States to provide military and other support for Taiwan and provided guidelines for future trade and other relations.

 In 1980, Chinese leader Deng Xiaoping launched the so-called "Reform and Opening" policies.
 Deng Xiaoping embarked on a major process of economic changes, and pressed the U.S. to open trade relations.
 One of the main aspects of this was opening the doors to international trade and business.
 China lobbied to gain business from the United States, and companies began to flock to China to take advantage of the new opportunities made possible by trade laws.
 China was invited to join the IMF and World Bank.